 WELCOME TO OUR WEBSITE

 Don't forget our first show in 2015, is April 17-18-19, SPRING-FEST, at the Oak Tree with three top notch headliners, Bobby Awe from Fort Dodge, Red Johnson who recorded for Capitol Records, and Bill Hendren smooth singer originally from Texas.
-All entertainers welcome to participate raising money to fix the roof on the Pioneer Music Museum.
+The line-up is supreme, please see Oak Tree Opry schedule.

 Welcome to our 40th Festival,